baudom/cheatsheet/database/mongodb.md

 # mongodb

-**Foreword**: [MongoDB][mongodb] is an NoSQL (Not-Only-SQL) Database, which stores its content in Collections in a JSON-like format.
+> :bulb: **Foreword:** [MongoDB][mongodb] is an NoSQL (Not-Only-SQL) Database, which stores its content in Collections in a JSON-like format.
 The following Documentation is performed with MongoDB Community Server.

 # Table of Content